Medicine Overview of Hilpio Tablet

 How to use Hilpio Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Hilpio 30mg Tablet at a fixed time.
+Hilpio 30mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Hilpio Tablet works

-Hilpio 30mg tablet is an anti-diabetic medicine.
+Hilpio 30mg tablet is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.

 In Depth Information on Hilpio Tablet